 You will be prompted to walk through the same steps as adding your initial domain.

 The functionality we have designed is meant to reduce headaches around using Video SEO.
-There are some situations, however, when you might want use Wistia to build your XML Sitemap file, but self-host it somewhere else.
-This section will cover the steps to hosting and submitting an XML Sitemap file yourself.
+There are some situations, however, when you might want use Wistia to build your Video Sitemap file, but self-host it somewhere else.
+This section will cover the steps to hosting and submitting a Video Sitemap file yourself.

 In order for these steps to be useful, you must first go through the normal Video SEO setup steps.
 You'll need to confirm your Robots.txt file.
 Once that is complete, you can use the “Add to SEO Sitemap” function under the Media Actions menu to create new entries for your videos.

-The next step is to export the XML sitemap Wistia built based on your metadata entries.
-To save the contents of your XML Sitemap file, navigate to the Sitemap URL (i.e. http://app.wistia.com/sitemaps/26547.xml), and then save that webpage.
+The next step is to export the Video sitemap Wistia built based on your metadata entries.
+To save the contents of your Video Sitemap file, navigate to the Sitemap URL (i.e. http://app.wistia.com/sitemaps/26547.xml), and then save that webpage.

 To track down the URL of the Sitemap, look under the help bubble (question mark icon) on the Video SEO tool page.
 See the screenshot below.